curv3d/curv/WINDOWS.md

 This is accomplished by installing MSYS2, which is a Linux-like operating environment.
 Then, using the MSYS2 interactive command line shell, Curv is installed as an MSYS2 application.
-The MSYS2 installation will reside in C:/msys64, which includes the entire Curv installation.
+The MSYS2 installation will reside in C:/msys64, and the Curv installation will reside in C:/msys64/curv.

 Once everything is installed, you can use the "curv" command in a terminal window (the Command Prompt, the PowerShell, or the MSYS2 shell window).